ibm-cloud-docs/devsecops-alm/devsecops-alm-dep-schematics.md

     | `sm_name` | Enter the name of the Secrets Manager instance that you previously set up. | `sm-instance`|
     | `sm_resource_group`| Enter the resource group that contains the Secrets Manager instance that you previously set up. | `Default` |
     | `sm_secret_group` | Enter the group in Secrets Manager instance that you previously set up for organizing or grouping secrets.| `Default` |
-    {: caption="Table 1.
-List of required values for deployment" caption-side="bottom"}
+    {: caption="List of required values for deployment" caption-side="bottom"}

     For more information, see [Required input variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars#devsecops-alm-min).
     {: note}